 The Rush Creek Interceptor initiative consists of two (2) phases:

 1. Upgrades to the Southtowns AWTF to improve influent pumping and peak flow management so that additional flows may be handled at the facility.
-Construction commenced in 2014 and is expected to be completed in Spring 2016.
+Construction commenced in 2014 and was completed in Spring 2016.

 2. Construction of a new interceptor sewer and force main to convey flows from the area tributary to the Blasdell Wastewater Treatment Plant to the Southtowns AWTF.
-Notice to Proceed for this work was effective July 30, 2015 and the project is expected to be complete by the end of 2016.
+Notice to Proceed for this work was effective July 30, 2015 and the project was substantially complete by the end of 2016.

-- Eliminate three (3) existing overflows that Erie County Sewer District No. 3 took over from other municipalities in the 2000’s.
-This will reduce pollutants, including bacteria, entering local waterways.
+- Eliminated three (3) existing overflows that Erie County Sewer District No. 3 took over from other municipalities in the 2000’s.
+This reduced pollutants, including bacteria, entering local waterways.

-- Eliminate the Blasdell Wastewater Treatment Plant and three (3) pumping stations – all of which are aging facilities that would require future upgrades.
+- Eliminated the Blasdell Wastewater Treatment Plant and three (3) pumping stations – all of which were aging facilities that required future upgrades.

-- Eliminate electrical loads from the pumping stations and the Blasdell Wastewater Treatment Plant.
-This will reduce the carbon footprint of providing sewer services in the corridor.
+- Eliminated electrical loads from the pumping stations and the Blasdell Wastewater Treatment Plant.
+This reduced the carbon footprint of providing sewer services in the corridor.

-The total cost of the construction work is approximately $16 million.
+The total cost of the construction work was approximately $16 million.
 A $5 million grant was awarded by the New York State Department of Environmental Conservation for the project through their “Water Quality Improvement Project” program.
-The remaining funding will be through both capital reserves and low interest loans provided by the New York State Environmental Facilities Corporation.
-Capital reserve funding and payment of the principle and interest for the long-term financing will be by Erie County Sewer District No. 3.
+The remaining funding was through both capital reserves and low interest loans provided by the New York State Environmental Facilities Corporation.
+Capital reserve funding and payment of the principle and interest for the long-term financing is by Erie County Sewer District No. 3.